eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 There's a project in Firefox with this exact idea called [Oxidation](https://wiki.mozilla.org/Oxidation).
 I've spent some time working on a related project called [Quantum Render](https://wiki.mozilla.org/Platform/GFX/Quantum_Render).

-One of the challenges for integration projects like this is writing bindings for the interface between languages.
+One of the challenges for integration projects like these involves writing bindings for interfacing between languages.

-When working on Quantum Render, we tracked down more than one nasty bug to an incorrect definition in our hand written binding headers.
+When working on Quantum Render, we tracked down more than one nasty bug caused by an incorrect definition in our handwritten binding headers.

 Since no one liked writing binding headers, and no one liked finding these bugs, we decided to write a tool to automate this away so we wouldn't have to deal with it again.